Anthony-Girard/Movie_Database/README.md

 A mySQL database backed Flask application used for storing movie information.

-Below is a presentation detailing the project and transactions:
+Here is a presentation detailing the project and transactions:
 [CSE305 Presentation.pdf](https://github.com/Anthony-Girard/Movie_Database_Application/files/2713546/CSE305.Presentation.pdf)